-In this work, we aim to focus on the branching pattern of the nodes and the age ranking of the selected nodes, we do not focus on the branch lengths.
+In this work, we aim to focus on the branching pattern of the nodes and the age ranking of the selected nodes; we do not focus on the branch lengths.
 By collapsing nodes into multifurcations when nodes are conflicting in a sample of phylogenetic trees, we are reducing the number of total nodes in a tree, which essentially means reducing the resolution in which the shared history can be extracted.
-It is not trivial to define a limit of the maximum number of nodes that can be reduced from a sampled tree to a consensus tree that means a significant loss of the phylogenetic signal, but it is clear that if we allow multifurcations in our trees, they should be somehow distributed along the tree such that groups of stellar particles can be distinguished in e.g. their mean ages.
-That means, a polytomy that contains more than 50% of the particles which span the entire age range is not evolutionary informative.
+It is not trivial to define a limit of the maximum number of nodes that can be reduced from a sampled tree to a consensus tree that means a significant loss of the phylogenetic signal, but it is clear that if we allow multifurcations in our trees, they should be somehow distributed along the tree, such that groups of stellar particles can be distinguished in, e.g., their mean ages.
+That means a polytomy that contains more than 50% of the particles that span the entire age range is not evolutionary informative.

 Figure 9 shows consensus trees made with sampled trees that consider different abundance uncertainties.
-The top left panel (P1) considers an abundance uncertainty of 0.01 dex, and shows that overall most nodes are present in more than 50% of the sampled trees.
+The top left panel (P1) considers an abundance uncertainty of 0.01 dex and shows that overall most nodes are present in more than 50% of the sampled trees.
 That tree has very few multifurcations, with four branches rising from a node at most.
 Moreover, these polytomies are at a significant distance from the root.
-Overall the age-ranking of the branches remains, thus we conclude that uncertainties of 0.01 dex do not affect the phylogenetic signal of an evolutionary tree of these properties.
+Overall the age ranking of the branches remains, thus we conclude that uncertainties of 0.01 dex do not affect the phylogenetic signal of an evolutionary tree of these properties.

-When focusing on the middle top panel of Fig. 9 (P2), we see the consensus tree topology obtained from trees sampled considering an uncertainty of 0.05 dex.
+When focusing on the middle top panel of Figure 9 (P2), we see the consensus tree topology obtained from trees sampled considering an uncertainty of 0.05 dex.
 As expected, the number and size of the polytomies increase.
-In this case, we find two significant multifurcations, labelled as A and B. The particles in the polytomy B are mainly old stellar particles, while the stellar particles in the polytomy A are intermediate-age particles.
-The age-ranking in the tree is kept, even if the relation of age and distance from the root is not as tight as in the deterministic tree (see Figure 6).
-The polytomy B is closer to the root than the polytomy A.
+In this case, we find two significant multifurcations, labeled as A and B. The particles in polytomy B are mainly old stellar particles, while the stellar particles in polytomy A are intermediate-age particles.
+The age ranking in the tree is kept, even if the relation of age and distance from the root is not as tight as in the deterministic tree (see Figure 6).
+Polytomy B is closer to the root than polytomy A.

 The top right panel (P3) shows the consensus tree with uncertainties of 0.08 dex.
-Close to the root, the tree is still resolved, but it becomes less resolved with further out from the root.
-We label three significant polytomies, C, D and E. As in the previous case, these polytomies contain stellar particles that overall have different ages, with the polytomy C containing young stellar particles, D containing intermediate-age stellar particles, and E containing old stellar particles.
-Polytomy E is at a comparable distance from the root than Polytomy B in the tree of Panel 2.
-We thus conclude that while the ageranking of the nodes has a large scatter, the ranking is still present and therefore with uncertainties of 0.08 dex, we are still able to reconstruct a history from a phylogenetic tree.
+Close to the root, the tree is still resolved, but it becomes less resolved farther out from the root.
+We label three significant polytomies: C, D, and E. As in the previous case, these polytomies contain stellar particles that overall have different ages, with polytomy C containing young stellar particles, D containing intermediate-age stellar particles, and E containing old stellar particles.
+Polytomy E and Polytomy B are at a similar distance from the root in the trees presented in panels 3 and 2, respectively.
+We thus conclude that while the age ranking of the nodes has a large scatter, the ranking is still present and therefore, with uncertainties of 0.08 dex, we are still able to reconstruct a history from a phylogenetic tree.